- How travel brands can use AI to cross-sell online

 Using data to predict customer behavior has led online giants like Amazon to dominate the global marketplace.
 For travel, the uptake of technology has been slower than in other retail sectors – even as the former British Airways CEO recently discussed – despite research suggesting “travel brands find they’re more successful at upselling when they show only a few offers that match customers’ likely interests.”

-The process of selling is dependent on relationships.
 Your customers need to trust what you sell and how you sell it.
 By using AI to cross-sell online – showing relevant products and services to the right user at the right time – you can grow your sales in a targeted way.

 Get in touch with our team to discuss how our technology can drive your business forward.